vEnhance/napkin/README.md

 These are the source files for Evan Chen's _An Infinitely Large Napkin_.
 You can read about the project on my [webpage](https://web.evanchen.cc/napkin.html).

+### About

+_An Infinitely Large Napkin_ is a light and mostly self-contained introduction to higher math, roughly ranging from the undergraduate syllabus to first-year graduate topics.
+The Napkin provides a general bird's-eye views of main ideas of fields and what makes them cool or interesting.
+It's less detailed than a real textbook but more precise than pop-math books and assumes proof experience.
+So for example, definitions and theorem statements will typically be complete and precise, but explanations for why a result "should" be true will supersede formal proofs.

 ### Download

 You can download the [_most recent PDF_](https://venhance.github.io/napkin/Napkin.pdf)